-460-4.3.5.4 Holes in Plates Not Subjected to Tensile Stress: Large diameter holes in heavy plates not subjected to tensile stress (such as bearing plates) and slotted holes in materials not subject to tensile stress may be thermally cut, followed by appropriate grinding to smooth the periphery.
+460-4.3.4.95.4 Holes in Plates Not Subjected to Tensile Stress: Large diameter holes in heavy plates not subjected to tensile stress (such as bearing plates) and slotted holes in materials not subject to tensile stress may be thermally cut, followed by appropriate grinding to smooth the periphery.
 Stop the practice if gouges or other defects occur, or if directed by the Engineer.
-These holes are to meet the following criteria:

-Do not thermally cut holes in ASTM A709, GradeHPS 100W steel.
+These holes are to meet the following criteria: --Do not thermally cut holes in ASTM A-709, Grades 100 or HPS- 100W steels.
 Provide hole centerlines aligned within plus or minus 1/16 inch of theoretical.
 The inside (cut) faces of the hole are to be perpendicular to the plane of the plate.
 Eighty-five percent of the (open) hole diameter is not to exceed that specified in the Contract Documents, plus or minus 1/16 inch.
-Local notches, gouges or the maximum diameter shall not exceed that specified in the Contract Documents plus or minus 3/32 inch.

-460-4.3.5.5 Punching: Material forming parts of a member composed of five thicknesses or less of metal may be punched full-size.
+Local notches, gouges or the maximum diameter shall not exceed that specified in the Contract Documents plus or minus 3/32 inch. --460-4.3.4.95.5 Punching: Material forming parts of a member composed of five thicknesses or less of metal may be punched full-size.
 When more than five thicknesses of material are joined, material shall be subdrilled or subpunched and then reamed full-size, or drilled full-size while in assembly.
-Subpunched or subdrilled holes, when required, must be at least 3/16 inches smaller than the finished hole size.
+When required, all holes shall be either subpunched or subdrilled 0.1875 inches smaller and after assembling, reamed or drilled to full size.
 Holes in cross frames, lateral bracing components, and the corresponding holes in connection plates between girders and cross frames or lateral components may be punched full size.
 Holes in longitudinal main load-carrying members, transverse floorbeams, and any components designated as fracture critical (FCMs) shall not be punched full-size.

-460-4.3.5.6 Edge Distance: Provide minimum as-fabricated distance from the center of a bolt hole to an edge as given in Table 460-4, Edge Distances.
+Punch holes only under the following conditions: 1.
+Final members that contain no more than five thicknesses (plies) of material.
+2. ASTM A709, Grade 36 material less than 3/4 inch in thickness.
+3. ASTM A709, Grades 50, 50S, 50W or HPS 50W materials less than 5/8 inch in thickness.
+4. ASTM A709, Grade HPS 70W and Grade 100 or 100W materials less than 1/2 inch in thickness.
+460-4.3.4.95.6 Edge Distance: Provide minimum as-fabricated distance from the center of a bolt hole to an edge as given in Table 460-4, Edge Distances.

 Table 460-4

 Edge Distances

-Fastener Size, Inch Sheared Edge, Inch Rolled Edges of Plates or Shapes

-rasteller Size, men Sheared Edge, men or Gas Cut Edges Inch
+Fastener Size, Inch Sheared Edge, Inch Rolled Edges of Plates or Shapes or Gas Cut Edges Inch

 5/8 1 1/8 7/8

 3/4 1 1/4 1

 7/8 1 1/2 1 1/8

 1 1 3/4 1 1/4

-460-4.3.5.7 Bolted Splice Gaps: Unless shown elsewhere in the Contract Documents, the tolerance for bolted splice gaps (open distance face-of-web/flange to face-of-web/flange) shall be from zero (no gap between faces) to a maximum of 1/8 inch greater than the gap shown on the Contract Plans.
+460-4.3.4.95.7 Bolted Splice Gaps: Unless shown elsewhere in the Contract Documents, the tolerance for bolted splice gaps (open distance face-of-web/flange to face-of-web/flange) shall be from zero (no gap between faces) to a maximum of 1/8 inch greater than the gap shown on the Contract Plans.
 If no gap is shown in the Contract Plans, assume that a nominal gap of 3/8 inch is required.
 In addition, meet the edge distance requirements, provided above.

-460-4.3.5.8 Maximum Edge Distance: Unless otherwise specified in the Contract Documents, the maximum fabricated distance from any edge to the center of the hole shall be 8 times the thickness of the thinnest outside plate, not to exceed 5 inches with no additional tolerance allowed.
+460-4.3.4.95.8 Maximum Edge Distance: Unless otherwise specified in the Contract Documents, the maximum fabricated distance from any edge to the center of the hole shall be 8 times the thickness of the thinnest outside plate, not to exceed 5 inches with no additional tolerance allowed.